xcart/xcart-docs/_pages/kb_en/modules/product_filter.md

 Note that the product filter block wil not be displayed on the page of a category in the store front end if the category itself does not contain products.
 If the category has subcategories containing products, but does not have any products outside the subcategories, the **Classes for product filter** setting will need to be configured on the pages of the respective subcategories.

-Once enabled and configured, the product filter will become available on the page of the category in the store front end.
+## Control the Visibility of Specific Attributes for Product Filter
+You can fine-tune the visibility of specific attributes for the product filter via the Classes & attributes section of the Admin area (**Catalog** > **Classes & attributes**).

+## Change Product Filter Block Location
 You can change the location of the product filter block on the page using Layout Editor in Webmaster mode.
 For more info on that, see {% link "Layout Editor" ref_1xoeCJwy %}.